tomtseng/upset-bracket/README.md

 the expected score.
 The resulting bracket takes some upsets in the first round and mostly goes chalk after that.

-The bracket has not done well so far.
-Too bad.

 ![The generated bracket](/bracket.jpg)